TheLogicValue/tabler-react/README.md

 4. In seperate terminal windows, run `yarn start` in the root and example folders.

 You should now be up and running with live browser reloading of the example website while you work on Tabler React components in the /src folder.

+## Deploy

+1. In main package.json execute `prepare` script in order to build tabler-react.
+2. (Optional) Execute `deploy` script if you want to deploy the web example to github pages.
+You will locate your deploy [here](https://santiagocasasrey.github.io/tabler-react).

 ## License